The identity standards guide provides an overview of the Southern State Community College official identity.

 In the Signatures and Stationery window, delete the content in the text field under "Edit signature" and paste the branded email signature that you copied from Step 1 in the text field.
 Replace the content with your name, position, campus address and phone number.
 Finally, click "ok" to save your new email signature.

-Please contact the Communications Department for this version of the logo.
+Please contact Communications for this version of the logo.

 To ensure the Southern State identity is in accordance with the visual standards outlined in this guide, all printed materials must be produced or approved by the Director of Marketing.
 This review process must be followed for any printed materials that will be distributed to the general public or the student body.
 This includes brochures, fliers, posters, mailers, handbooks, presentation materials and signage.